isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 Participants will learn to compute income tax liability for individuals accurately.

-[Registration Form](https://docs.google.com/forms/d/1qlROg7tvmBHK1uGxUPWOXmus2_emrH-2rgB-VY0KJdU/edit){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/Course brochure L1 Individual Income Tax 2 2021.pdf){:target="_blank"}
+[Registration Form](https://docs.google.com/forms/d/1qlROg7tvmBHK1uGxUPWOXmus2_emrH-2rgB-VY0KJdU/edit){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/ L1 IT 2022-1 new v3.pdf){:target="_blank"}

-Registration is CLOSED for Intake 2/2021.
+Registration is OPEN for Intake 1/2022.

-The next intake for this course will be in May 2022.
+The next intake for this course will be in Nov 2022.
 Registration will be available six to eight weeks prior to the course commencement date.

 <a id="etp2sep-ta-id"></a>
 ### **Income Tax Programme Level 2**